What To Wear During Labor and Delivery - Baby Chick

 • You can wear a fresh, new gown that’s just for you.

-• The gown is designed for patients to be easily monitored, and it’s convenient for your medical team to check your vitals quickly.
+• The gown is designed to make patients easier to monitor, and it’s convenient for your medical team to check your vitals quickly.
 You can also breastfeed in it.

 Cons:

 If you think the hospital gown is uncomfortable, annoying, or unattractive, you don’t have to wear it.
-The hospital staff won’t be offended if you decide to bring your own clothes to wear.
+The hospital staff won’t be offended if you bring your own clothes.
 Here are my cons of wearing a hospital gown for labor:

-• They’re one size fits most and can be too large or too small, leaving you feeling exposed and uncomfortable.
+• They’re one-size-fits-most, which can make them too large or too small, leaving you feeling exposed and uncomfortable.

 • They aren’t made of the best material and can feel scratchy on your skin.